replicated-demos/katacoda-scenarios/kubecon-eu-2022/kubecon-eu-2022-intro/step2.md

 `sbctl -h`{{execute}}

-Installation is now complete! you’re ready to run the `sbctl` command, which will proxy a connection to the kubernetes API & also print out location of a new kubeconfig file for as long as the connection is open.
-If you’re unable to open a new terminal window to connect to the instance, you can shift the sbctl serve command to the background by appending an `&` to the end of the command, then hit the ENTER key to return to command line as shown below:
+Installation is now complete!
+You can shift the sbctl serve command to the background by appending an `&` to the end of the command, then hit the ENTER key to return to command line as shown below:

 `sbctl serve --support-bundle-location=supportbundle-example.tar.gz &`{{execute}}